USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 <a id=modifychem></a>
 ## 1. Modifying the chemical mechanism inputs ##
-### 1.1 See the [git instructions](#github) below if you would like to propagate the chemical mechanism changes in your Github repository.
+### 1.1 See the git instructions below (Section 3) if you would like to propagate the chemical mechanism changes in your Github repository.
 If you are assigning a new name to your mechanism, create a new folder under /$CMAQ_REPO/CCTM/src/MECHS and copy and update the names of all chemical namelist files, the mech_*.def file, the CMAQ_Control_DESID_*.nml namelist, and the SpecDef_*.txt file, if desired.

 <a id=mech_def></a>